ergohaven/velvet/README.md

 - Ergonomic 3D design
 - 46 fully programmable keys, 15 additional layers for all your tasks
-- Powered by RP Zero and QMK firmware
+- Powered by RP2040 Zero and QMK firmware
 - Hotswappable PCB
 - Type-C output for connection between halves
 - Easily remap any key and customize your keyboard with [Vial](https://get.vial.today/)